jasonm23/onlisp-markdown/onlisp.md

 (-1 -0.5 0.0 0.5 1.0)
 ```

-Following mapa-b is the still more general map->, which works for sequences
+Following `mapa-b` is the still more general `map->`, which works for sequences
 of objects of any kind.
 The sequence begins with the object given as the second
 argument, the end of the sequence is deﬁned by the function given as the third
-argument, and successors are generated by the function given as the fourth argu-
+argument, and successors are generated by the function given as the fourth argument.
-ment.
-With map-> it is possible to navigate arbitrary data structures, as well as
+With `map->` it is possible to navigate arbitrary data structures, as well as
 operate on sequences of numbers.
-We could deﬁne mapa-b in terms of map-> as
+We could deﬁne `mapa-b` in terms of `map->` as
 follows:

 ---